touhid9teen/Comment-System/README.md

-# 💬 Real-Time Comment Module
+# 💬 Real-Time Comment System

 A modern, professional, and fully interactive comment system built with **React** and **TypeScript**.
 This project features real-time updates using WebSockets, nested replies, efficient state management, and a clean, responsive UI.